 A long history of service and growth

-Guthrie Clinic is a multispecialty group practice that was founded in 1910 by Dr. Donald Guthrie.
-Within a year of his arrival, Dr. Guthrie expanded services at Robert Packer Hospital as he recruited physician specialists to join Guthrie Clinic, which he intended to model after the Mayo Clinic where he had just completed his residency.
+Guthrie Medical Group is a multispecialty group practice that was founded in 1910 by Dr. Donald Guthrie.
+Within a year of his arrival, Dr. Guthrie expanded services at Guthrie Robert Packer Hospital as he recruited physician specialists to join Guthrie, which he intended to model after the Mayo Clinic where he had just completed his residency.

 Academics are a distinguishing characteristic of the Guthrie organization, which date back to 1901 when the School of Nursing was founded.
 The Donald Guthrie Research Foundation started in 1942 and with funds from the Emily Guthrie Estate the Guthrie Research Institute was formed in 1980.
 Guthrie's commitment to learning and education includes the Internal Medicine Residency program in 1958, General Surgery Residency program in 1959, and the Family Practice Residency program in 1993.